preciofishbone/OmniaDocsG2/working-with-processes-v7/print-process-v7/index.rst

-Print proceses in Omnia 7.0
+Print proceses in Omnia v7
 ================================================

+This page describes an option available in Omnia 7.0 and later.

 If it's possible to print a process, it's most likely set up by adding a button to the process layout.
 Here's an example: